Battle of Fayetteville (1862): Loring moves north

-Confederate Major General Loring planned to take control of the Kanawha River Valley by leading a large force in an assault of Union forces located upriver in Raleigh, Fayette, and Kanawha counties.
+Loring planned to take control of the Kanawha River Valley by leading a large force in an assault of Union forces located upriver in Raleigh, Fayette, and Kanawha counties.
 Part of his plan included sending a cavalry force on a semicircular route through 500 mi of Union–controlled territory to cut off the Union route of retreat down the Kanawha River.
 On August 22, he began the execution of his plan by sending north a cavalry force commanded by Brigadier General Albert G. Jenkins.
 As early as August 31, Lightburn had received reports that Loring was at Lewisburg (he was actually further south) with a force of 10,000 troops.
-Loring's force actually consisted of about 5,000 men instead the rumored 10,000, but he expected to add to it by recruiting and organizing existing local militias.
+Loring's force actually consisted of about 5,000 men instead of the rumored 10,000, but he expected to add to it by recruiting and organizing existing local militias.

 The news of Loring's large force in the south, plus the possibility of Confederate cavalry between Lightburn and Ohio, reached Union camps in early September.
-At that time, Lightburn consolidated his troops and sent a portion of a cavalry regiment, and several companies of infantry, to find the Confederate cavalry.
+At this time, Lightburn consolidated his troops and sent a portion of a cavalry regiment, and several companies of infantry, to find the Confederate cavalry.
 Siber's brigade was stationed at Raleigh Courthouse (a.k.a.
 Beckley), and he followed Lightburn's orders to move north to Fayetteville.
 He began sending companies north on September 4.
-A portion of Jenkins' Confederate cavalry force was in Ohio on September 4.
+A portion of Jenkins's Confederate cavalry force was in Ohio on September 4.
 It returned to Virginia on the next day, reunited with a detachment, and arrived at the small Kanawha River community of Buffalo that evening.
 Lightburn was aware of Jenkins, but he was not sure of the Confederate cavalry's exact location.